davidrg/ckwin/doc/optional-dependencies.md

    (kfw-2.6-src-final.zip)
 2. Extract the zip file inside the kerberos directory, creating
    \kerberos\kfw-2.6-final\src
-3. Add the following to your PATH: perl, sed, gawk, cat and rm
+3. Add the following to your PATH: perl, sed, gawk, cat, rm and the HTML Help compiler
 4. CD into the src directory and run ..\..\build26.bat

 Example: